chaofrvn/TestDE-ETL/readme.md

 ### Project Overview

 The objective of this mini project is to demonstrate the ability to design and implement an ETL (Extract, Transform, Load) process to transfer data from an OLTP (Online Transaction Processing) database (SQL Server) to a DataMart (SQL Server).
-The project includes a Jupyter Notebook that contains the ETL jobs and a SQL file that consists of four query statements for data retrieval based on the test requirements.
+The project includes a python file (etl.py) that contains the ETL jobs and a SQL file that consists of four query statements for data retrieval based on the test requirements.

-Link to datamart design: https://dbdiagram.io/d/Datamart-design-by-Bui-Huy-Thai-664654e0f84ecd1d22633f56
+Link to datamart design: https://dbdiagram.io/d/Datamart-design-by-Bui-Huy-Thai-664654e0f84ecd1d22633f56 (updated)